Lake Minnewaska

 Define Your Game and Audience

 A clear game vision is everything.
 Every mechanic should align with your core message.
-If not, they can risk confusing players and distracting from the intended experience.
+If not, you risk unclear design choices and distracting from the intended experience.
 Also, knowing your audience is essential.
 Who are you designing for?
 How will they engage with your game?
 If your choices don’t serve your intended players, the project can very quickly lose focus and become overly ambitious.

 Don’t Be Afraid to Cut or Pivot

 Throughout development, we explored a huge variety of gameplay ideas and systems.
-But at one point, we had to step back and begin to cut anything that didn’t align with our goals or fit within our existing infrastructure.
-With only a year to develop the game, being decisive about what stayed and what got scrapped was crucial.
+We brainstormed and prototyped many mechanics before reaching our final choice.
+As time went on, we had to step back and begin to cut anything that didn’t align with our goals or fit into our existing systems.
+We learned quickly that being decisive about when to cut or pivot is vital when dealing with tight deadlines.

 Communication is Everything

-Keeping an up-to-date design document was critical, especially early-on.
-That way everyone could stay aligned despite rapid changes.
-As the head designer, constant communication across disciplines became even more important as the project neared completion.
+Keeping an up-to-date design document is critical, especially early-on.
+That way everyone can stay aligned despite rapid changes.
+As the head designer, constant communication across disciplines became even more important as we approached our deadline.
 Regular check-ins, answering questions, and making sure everyone was on the same page helped the team work efficiently and avoid last-minute surprises.

 Understand Your Infrastructure